In most cases, selling a house on Craigslist isn't a good idea.

 Alternatives to selling a house on Craigslist

-A flat-fee MLS service provides a cost-effective option to list your home on the MLS, a critical tool real estate agents use to find properties for their clients.
+A flat fee MLS service provides a cost-effective option for listing your home on the MLS, a critical tool for real estate agents when finding properties for their clients.

-Unlike limited platforms like Craigslist, listing your home through a flat-fee MLS service ensures extensive visibility.
-MLS listings aren't only accessed by real estate professionals but are also automatically syndicated to major real estate websites such as Zillow, Movoto, and Realtor.com, expanding your home’s exposure.
+Unlike limited platforms like Craigslist, listing your home through a flat fee MLS service ensures extensive visibility.
+MLS listings aren't only accessed by real estate professionals but automatically syndicated to major real estate websites such as Zillow, Movoto, and Realtor.com, expanding your home’s exposure.

 Low-commission realtors

-Opting for a low-commission realtor could be the ideal solution if you aim to save on commission fees without taking on the responsibilities and risks of selling FSBO.
+Opting for a low-commission real estate agent could be the ideal solution if you aim to save on commission fees without taking on the responsibilities and risks of selling FSBO.

 Low-commission real estate agents offer the full spectrum of services from traditional real estate agents but at significantly reduced fees.
 For example, some provide listing rates as low as 1.5%, well below the national average of 2.83%.